wp-plugins/silence-is-golden-guard/trunk/readme.txt

 1) .htaccess file.
 If it has not Options -Index line, plugins makes backup copy and adds Options -Indexes line into .htaccess file in the WordPress root directory.
-2) In case .htaccess doesn't work on your site, plugin checks if empty index.php file exists in the every directory.
+2) Plugin can check if empty index.php file exists in the every directory.
 If index.php file doesn't exist, plugin creates one with comments line only 'Silence is golden' exactly as WordPress does.
 This check and fix are useful as many plugin author do not put index.php files into their plugin directories.
+Redirect to the site root option is available.
+Other functions:
+- remove unused files (readme.txt, screenshot-*.*)  from plugin folders, which could expose plugin versions to attacker.
+- remove WordPress version information from blog pages.

 To read more about 'Silence is Golden Guard' visit this link http://www.shinephp.com/silence-is-golden-guard-wordpress-plugin

 == Installation ==